 Before joining Osborne Clarke LLP as a Partner in 2012, Greg practised from 2000 to 2012 at Freshfields Bruckhaus Deringer LLP, where he was a member of the international arbitration group.
 Greg is also qualified as a solicitor advocate and has been involved in litigation at all levels of the English court system.
 In 2004 he served as judicial assistant to the then Lord Chief Justice of England and Wales, The Rt Hon the Lord Woolf.

 Greg publishes regularly on international arbitration.
 Together with Julian D M Lew QC and others, he is an editor of the practitioner text on arbitration law and practice, Arbitration in England.
+He is also editor of the 2022 publication 'International Arbitration in England: Perspectives in Times of Change' together with Daniel Harrison and Laila Hamzi.
 As well as presenting at arbitration conferences, Greg is also frequently asked to speak on international arbitration at universities in the UK and abroad (including at the universities of Leiden, Oxford and Reading).
 He has practised in England and Madrid and his working languages are English and Spanish.

 Greg Fullelove’s ability to come up with quick solutions for complex problems is extremely impressive.
-He is praised as superb under pressure and very well liked and respected by both his clients and colleagues”.
-Who’s Who Legal
+He is praised as superb under pressure and very well liked and respected by both his clients and colleagues."